No one topic seems to cause more consternation than Object Snaps. Here is the what and why of why we do what we do:

 1A.
 Right now, the Rapid Pipe commands will not reset your osnaps if you use the Escape key to exit these commands instead of using Enter to exit them.
 We are working to change this behavior.

-3. We have been reducing the number of default osnap settings for non-critical commands.
+4. We have been steadily reducing the number of default osnap settings for non-critical commands.
 These will be entirely up to you to set.

 I realize this is a sensitive topic for some of you but we do need to set some sort of base osnaps so that users (new ones, especially) can 'just draw' and have a reasonable chance of getting a calc or list out without all kinds of drawing errors.
 Believe me, we've tried it the other way and it hasn't worked.